 In 2018, we added outdoor furniture to our offerings with the acquisition of the Lane Venture brand.
-Our strategy is to distribute these products outside of our BHF store network through a network of over 10 independent sales representatives.
+Our strategy is to distribute these products outside of our BHF store network through independent sales representatives each of which have a stated geographic territory.
 Using Lane Venture as a platform, we developed the Bassett Outdoor brand that is only marketed through the BHF store network.
-This allows Bassett branded product to move from inside the home to outside the home to capitalize on the growing trend of outdoor living.
+This allows Bassett branded products to move from inside the home to outside the home to capitalize on the growing trend of outdoor living.
+In the second quarter of 2023, we debuted the Bassett Outdoor contract line at the HD Expo Show in Las Vegas targeting the hospitality segment.

 We have factories in Newton, North Carolina that manufacture both stationary and motion upholstered furniture for inside the home along with our outdoor furniture offerings.
 We also have factories in Martinsville and Bassett, Virginia that assemble and finish our custom bedroom and dining offerings.
-Late in the third quarter of fiscal 2022, we purchased a facility which we had formerly leased in Haleyville, Alabama where we manufacture aluminum frames for our outdoor furniture.
-With the purchase, we also obtained two additional buildings which will allow us to expand our footprint at that facility.
-Our manufacturing team takes great pride in the breadth of its options, the precision of its craftsmanship, and the speed of its manufacturing process.
-In addition to the furniture that we manufacture domestically, we source most of our formal bedroom and dining room furniture (casegoods) and certain leather upholstery offerings from several foreign plants, primarily in Vietnam, Thailand and China.
-Over 75% of the products we currently sell are manufactured in the United States.
+In 2022, we purchased a facility which we had formerly leased in Haleyville, Alabama where we manufacture aluminum frames for our outdoor furniture.

+In addition to the furniture that we manufacture domestically, we source most of our formal bedroom and dining room furniture (casegoods) and certain leather upholstery offerings from several foreign plants, primarily in Vietnam and China.
+Over 75% of our wholesale revenues are derived from products that are manufactured in the United States using a mix of domestic and globally sourced components and raw materials.